node-recipes/v0-copilot/README.md

 ```

 ## Contributing

+### Improve the Prompt
+This repository is just a starting point and the current prompt is relatively basic, leaving substantial room for improvement.
+On the other hand, due to the random nature of outputs from large language models, it's difficult to definitively assess whether a pull request should be merged.
+If you wish to modify the prompt, I would suggest using it for a while on your own and then detailing the main improvements in your pull request.

+We also welcome your suggestions on what procedures we should establish to evaluate pull requests.

+### Adapt the Prompt to Your Own Tech Stack
+I encourage everyone to adapt the prompt to your own tech stack and share your repository with the community!
+Publish your work to [this issue](#1) and I'll add it to the README when I have time.

 ## Other Similar Open-Source V0 Alike Projects
 - [dewhale](https://github.com/Yuyz0112/dewhale.git) (The prompt of this project is modified from this project [here](https://github.com/Yuyz0112/dewhale/blob/main/prompts/ui-gen.md))